38 Now the just shall live by faith; But if anyone draws back, My soul has no pleasure in him.”

 The larger context shows that God is angered by those who draw back (He 10:27).
 “My soul” references God; God has no pleasure in him.

 Faith lies at the root of faithfulness.

 The Christian life is a life of faith.
 A Christian is faithful to God because he has faith in God.
 Faith will preserve a believer from spiritual disaster.
 Faith is essential for both salvation and sanctification.
 It also preserves us from going astray doctrinally.

 Those justified need to continue to live by faith while waiting for the coming of the Lord.
-We, as well today, need to live by faith considering the Lord’s coming during duress.
-The Lord’s coming in this context for the believer today is the entire period from the Rapture of the believers in the air to the Second Coming of Christ to the earth.
+We as well today need to live by faith during distress by considering the Lord’s coming.
+The Lord’s coming in this context for the believer today is the entire period from the Rapture of the believers in the air to the Second Coming of Christ on the earth.